 Students of the UW are required to obtain a Husky Card, the student ID card.
 The card grants access to services on campus as well as student discounts around the city.
 To obtain a card, students bring their student ID number and state- or federally issued photo ID to an ID Center during business hours.
 Cards can also be obtained from the ID Center at the Seattle, Bothell or Tacoma campus.
 The Seattle campus ID Center is located on the ground floor of the Odegaard Undergraduate Library.
-A staff person will take a picture and print the card.
-For most updated information and hours, visit Husky Card Services: https://hfs.uw.edu/Husky-Card-Services registrar.washington.edu/course-registration/registration-policies/immunization
+A staff person will take a picture and print the card. information hours, For most updated and visit Husky Card Services: https://hfs.uw.edu/Husky-Card-Services